From A Wiki of Ice and Fire

 During the early stages of the War of the Five Kings, Lady Shella Whent yields Harrenhal to Lord Tywin Lannister, who holds it with his own troops.
 Queen Cersei grants the castle to Janos Slynt in return for his service.

 The castle is seized several times throughout the War of the Five Kings and harbors a number of atrocities.
 Tywin Lannister's garrison include bannermen lead by Ser Amory Lorch and Ser Gregor Clegane.
 They are bolstered by the Brave Companions mercenary company.
 The men treat the smallfolk of the castle cruelly.
 Amory's men and the Brave Companions feud, resulting in more deaths.
 Tywin departs, leaving Amory as castellan.
 Arya Stark, who had been hiding at the castle, convinces Jaqen H'ghar to help her free the castle's northern prisoners and revolt against the Lannisters.
 The Brave Companions butcher the Lannister bannermen and all who are loyal to them, then hand the castle to Lord Roose Bolton.
 Amory is killed within the bearpit for entertainment.
 Arya serves Roose incognito as his cupbearer.

 Following the Battle of the Blackwater, King Joffrey Baratheon awards Harrenhal to Petyr Baelish for his role in securing an alliance between the Lannisters and Tyrells through the engagement of Joffrey and Margaery Tyrell.
-Petyr is also named Lord Paramount of the Trident, making Harrenhal the new capital of the Riverlands in place of Riverrun.
+Petyr is also named Lord Paramount of the Trident, making Harrenhal the new seat of the Riverlands in place of Riverrun.
 However, the castle remains occupied by Roose Bolton's northern force.

 A Storm of Swords